 It is also Closed the first full week of June above the next extended weekly Oscillator threshold in the 171.00-.50 area, leaving a burden of proof on the bears.
 The next higher historic projections were not until 173.15-.65 this week with the 174.50 area above that.
 Yet it dropped back below the key 172.00 congestion last week that is also an historic weekly Oscillator threshold (MA-41 plus 07.00.)
 Whether it holds the current recovery back above it will likely indicate whether it can become bullish again right away, or will need to at least slide to test the lower 171.00-170.50 support.
+Next higher resistance is the recent 174.05 all-time high.

-After the MARCH T-NOTE FUTURE held around 121-12 again into early March, it was back above 122-00 after the previous Fed influence until the very strong February US Employment report.
+After the MARCH T-NOTE FUTURE held around 121-12 again into early

+March, it was back above 122-00 after the previous Fed influence until the very strong February US Employment report.
 Weaker global data, and the central bank harmony on that factor, had seen it overrun higher interim 123-00/-08 area historic and recent resistance, which it only retested on the mid-April selloff with a Tolerance to the 122-16 area (including weekly MA-13.)